About the course

-The core seminars in medical anthropology are the Medical Anthropology Research Seminars in Michaelmas Term and the Fertility and Reproduction seminars in Hilary Term.
-Apart from those, there is a rich seminar culture of the Institute for Social and Cultural Anthropology (ISCA) and the School of Anthropology and Museum Ethnography (SAME), and students are expected to actively participate in those.
+There is one core seminar series in medical anthropology, the Medical Anthropology Research Seminars in Michaelmas term.
+In addition to those, there is a rich seminar culture of the Institute for Social and Cultural Anthropology (ISCA) and the School of Anthropology and Museum Ethnography (SAME), and students are expected to actively participate in those.

 The research component is comprised of a 30,000-word dissertation.
 MPhil students receive throughout the second year individual tuition from their supervisor on their dissertation writing.

 The School of Anthropology and Museum Ethnography takes the view that full-time degrees require full-time study (ie equivalent to typical employment, around 40 hours per week, throughout the year).
 MPhil students in their first year should expect to spend six to eight hours per week in term time in formal teaching contexts (lectures, seminar groups, tutorials, classes), which can be supplemented with attendance of the many research and visiting speaker seminars on offer; the remainder of their time (ie around 30 hours per week) should be spent on independent study and preparation of submitted work.
 In their second year, MPhil students focus principally on research and writing for their 30,000-word thesis so the emphasis is on independent study, but they will still be expected to spend three to four hours per week in term time in formal teaching contexts, including a writing-up seminar and field research training, as well as regular meetings with their thesis supervisor, again supplemented by attendance of research seminars and lectures as they choose.

 The periods outside term time are considered to be opportunities for further independent study, consolidating and supplementing the knowledge gained during the preceding term and preparing work for examination, as well as for an appropriate break from study.